Strom Thurmond filibuster of the Civil Rights Act of 1957

 Thurmond, an ardent segregationist, had served in the Senate for only three years before the speech, but was politically well-known even before his election to the body.
 Although the filibuster was supported by many South Carolinians and citizens of other Southern states, Thurmond's decision to filibuster the bill went against a previous agreement among Southern senators.
 As a result, Thurmond received mixed praise and criticism for his speech.
-In more recent years, Thurmond's filibuster has been described as racist because of its goal of preventing access to voting for black Americans.
-Nevertheless, the bill passed two hours after the filibuster and was signed into law by President Dwight D. Eisenhower within two weeks.
+Thurmond's filibuster was intended to delay access to voting for Black Americans.

 Background and goals

-The Fifteenth Amendment had guaranteed citizens of all races the right to vote in 1870, but state laws, poll taxes, and other institutions still prevented many African Americans from voting.
-The Civil Rights Act of 1957 was designed to federally secure and protect the right of African Americans to vote, and was supported by the NAACP alongside the Dwight D. Eisenhower administration.
+The Fifteenth Amendment had guaranteed citizens of all races the right to vote in 1870, but state laws, poll taxes, and other institutions still prevented many Black Americans from voting.
+The Civil Rights Act of 1957 was designed to federally secure and protect the right of Black Americans to vote, and was supported by the NAACP alongside the Dwight D. Eisenhower administration.
 The Act aimed to protect this right by establishing a Civil Rights Division within the Department of Justice and a U.S. Civil Rights Commission.
 In the Senate, many Democrats from Southern states were angered by the bill.
 The original bill had passed in the House of Representatives in June, but when the bill was sent to the Senate it was significantly watered down by a compromise to satisfy the Democrats.
 The Senate compromise removed a provision that would have allowed the Attorney General to file suit for discrimination in public places and added an amendment that guaranteed a trial by jury for anyone charged with restricting an individual's right to vote.
 This modified version of the bill passed the House on August 27 by a vote of 279–97.

 Strom Thurmond, a United States senator from South Carolina, remarked that the civil rights bill constituted a "cruel and unusual punishment", and stated that he hoped to "educate the country" by means of an extended speech against the legislation.
 Senate rules allow for virtually unlimited debate on a bill, and a filibuster is a means of using these rules to prevent a bill's passage by speaking for as long as possible.
 At the time of Thurmond's filibuster, leaving the chamber or sitting down while speaking would end a senator's speech.
 A filibuster can also be ended by a cloture vote, which requires a certain percentage of senators to agree that a speech should be ended.
 At the time of Thurmond's speech, the threshold for cloture was a two-thirds majority.
 Thurmond holds the record for the longest solo filibuster, but longer filibusters have been carried out by groups of senators.
+He held the record for the longest solo speech until 2025, after Cory Booker gave a speech protesting the second presidency of Donald Trump lasting twenty-five hours and four minutes.